Mycenaean/Nuclear-Framework/Nuclear.Channels/README.md

 	return $"Hello World {name} from ChannelMethod";
 }
 ```
-For this route will be the same ~/channels/{Name of you channel}/HelloWorld/ but the input body must be in xml format.
+For this route will be the same ~/channels/{Name of you channel}/HelloWorld/ input body in xml format would look like this.

 ```xml
 <channels>
 	<name>nikola</name>
 </channels>
 ```
 For complex entities is the same.
+For JSON input body is like for every other API.
 ```c#
 [ChannelMethod(HttpMethod = ChannelHttpMethod.POST)]
 public SomeEntity EntityMethod(SomeEntity entity)